Nivritijain1/final_Project_Diabtrack/README.md

 History remained clean and meaningful

-Git was not used because it was required,
+Git was not used because it was required.
 Git was used because the project demanded it.

 Challenges Faced & Lessons Learned